odahu/odahu-docs/source/ref_trainings.rst

       # The toolchain parameter is a point of extension for different ML frameworks.
       # For now, we only support the Mlfow toolchain
       toolchain: mlflow
-      # Mlflow MLProject file can contains the list of entrypoints.
-You must choose one of these.
+      # Mlflow MLProject file contains the list of entrypoints.
+You must choose one of those.
       entrypoint: main
       # Working directory inside a training (docker) container, which GIT repository copied in.
       workDir: work/dir